Khaikhai01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets the mode of the file hello to rwxr x wx
+a script that sets the mode of the file hello the same as ollehs mode.